dthxe/agentic_esolang_eval/README.md

 1. **Context Code**: Generated with full contextual information about the esoteric language
 2. **No Context Code**: Generated with minimal information about the language

-This allows for comparative analysis of how contextual information affects code generation quality in esoteric languages.
+This allows for comparative analysis of how contextual information affects code generation quality in esoteric languages, across agentic-4o and agentic-claude.

 ## Requirements and Dependencies